rchampourlier/myenv/README.md

 - Some Ruby versions (using RVM)
 - Vim (8, installed from the source).
 With vim-plug and custom settings.

+**NB: this environment is provisioned _for me_!
+Though you could totally use it to build your own environment, I recommend you to fork it and adjust it to your needs.**

 ## Prerequisites

 - Vagrant must be installed and working with a default provider